Manor Leas Junior Academy

 One would expect the gap of information retained will have widened considerably, and so undoubtedly will school performance.
 How do you think Student B will feel about him/herself as a student?

-Each term pupils will be given a Knowledge Organiser for their topic.
-In some year groups, they will also have them for Science or RE.
+Each unit pupils will be given a Knowledge Organiser for their History, Geography or Science learning.
 These organisers should have all of the knowledge pupils need to know about a specific subject.
 These are for pupils to revise at home to help develop their subject knowledge.